How Can I Avoid Catching Coronavirus at the Office?

 Prepare for the workday

 Although there are measures your building and your company will be taking to keep you safe, you’ll need to take on part of the responsibility yourself—so get used to wearing a face mask.
 “Everyone should wear a cloth face cover at work except while eating,” says Patricia Whitley-Williams, MD, professor of pediatrics and chief of the division of pediatric allergy, immunology, and infectious diseases at Rutgers Robert Wood Johnson Medical School in New Brunswick, New Jersey.
 If you don’t have one, you should buy or make your own face mask.
 In addition, “face shields can also be used and worn over the cloth face cover,” she says.
+(Here are the best face masks for teachers heading back to the classroom.)

 Although the Centers for Disease Control and Prevention (CDC) says it’s less likely that Covid-19 will enter through your eyes than your nose or mouth, a June 2020 study published in The Lancet has shown that eye protection may lower your risk further.